Jump to topic

-Some surgeons favor SMILE over LASIK because there is no corneal flap involved, resulting in a more stable cornea and less dry eye.
-Although SMILE may be less invasive, other surgeons feel that more experience with this technology is needed before they can recommend SMILE over LASIK.
+Some surgeons favor SMILE over LASIK because there is no corneal flap involved.
+This results in a more stable cornea and less dry eye.
+SMILE may be less invasive, but some surgeons feel that this technology is too new.
+More experience may be needed to recommend SMILE over LASIK.

 In the United States, SMILE cannot treat hyperopia and astigmatism.

-During this procedure, the surgeon makes several incisions on your cornea in a radial pattern, similar to bicycle spokes or slices of a pizza.
+The surgeon makes several incisions on your cornea in a radial pattern.
+This looks like bicycle spokes or slices of a pizza.
 These incisions flatten your cornea to correct myopia.
 Most people who receive RK cannot have LASIK but may be eligible for PRK if they experience vision changes.

-Similar to radial keratotomy, these procedures include making incisions on the cornea to flatten the tissue.
-Astigmatic keratotomy and limbal relaxing incisions can correct lower amounts of astigmatism and are often performed after cataract surgery or corneal transplants.
+These procedures also include making incisions on the cornea to flatten the tissue.
+Astigmatic keratotomy and limbal relaxing incisions correct lower amounts of astigmatism.
+They are often performed after cataract surgery or corneal transplants.

 The surgeon makes incisions where the cornea is steepest.
 LRIs are more common than AK.
 One reason is that LRI incisions are closer to the edge of your cornea, resulting in better vision and less glare.